hubverse-org/hubDocs/docs/source/user-guide/sample output_type.md

 | $${\color{lightgrey}3}$$ | 2024-03-15 | MA | 14 | DD | sample | s6 | - |
 | $${\color{lightgrey}3}$$ | 2024-03-15 | MA | 7 | DD | sample | s7 | - |
 | $${\color{lightgrey}3}$$ | 2024-03-15 | MA | 14 | DD | sample | s7 | - |

+# Configuration of output_type_id
+**The output_type_id column allows a modeler to show which rows of model output belong to the same sample.**

+Models may have different internal structures that allow them to naturally generate samples for different compound modeling tasks.
+For example, some models might be able to simulate data from all horizons sequentially, taking into account what has happened at the prior horizons.
+Such a model would accurately represent their output data as in Submissions C and D.
+Some models might not have this capability, and just be able to simulate draws from each horizon entirely independently of other timepoints.
+This model would accurately represent their output data as in Submission A or B.

+A hub can specify a "compound_taskid_set" field in the metadata for the sample output_type to specify the task-id columns that must be used to define separate sample index values (as present in the output_type_id column).
+The following table shows how different specifications of this field would impact the validity of each of the example submissions A, B, C, and D.